krzyzanowskim/OpenSSL/README.md

 # OpenSSL-Universal

-OpenSSL CocoaPod and Carthage for iOS and OSX.
-Complete solution to OpenSSL on iOS and OSX.
+OpenSSL CocoaPod and Carthage for iOS and macOS.
+Complete solution to OpenSSL on iOS and macOS.
 Package came with precompiled libraries, and include script to build newer version if necessary.

-Current version contains binaries build with latest iOS SDK iOS (target 6.0), and latest OSX SDK (target 10.8) for all supported architectures.
+Current version contains binaries build with latest iOS SDK iOS (target 7.0), and latest MacOSX SDK (target 10.10) for all supported architectures.

 ### Architectures

-- iOS with architectures: armv7, armv7s, arm64 + simulator (x86_64)
+- iOS with architectures: armv7, armv7s, arm64 + simulator (x86_64, arm64)
-- OSX with architectures: x86_64
+- macOS with architectures: x86_64, arm64

 ### Why?